osome-iu/AI-powered-bot-detection-API/README.md

 # Bot Detection API

-A BERT-based bot detection service built with FastAPI.
-This API analyzes lists of texts and predicts whether they are from a bot or human user.
+A BERT-based AI-powered bot detection service built with FastAPI.
+This API analyzes lists of texts and predicts whether they are from a AI-bot or human user.

 ## Features

 - **BERT-based inference**: Uses finetuned mBERT model from HuggingFace for classification
 - **Mean probability prediction**: Aggregates individual text scores and applies a configurable threshold
 - **Resource management**: Limits CPU core usage for consistent performance
-- **Input validation**: Configurable minimum text count with warnings
+- **Input validation**: Configurable minimum text count for predictions
-- **Full API documentation**: Interactive Swagger UI at `/docs`
+- **Interactive API docs**: Automatically generated Swagger UI for easy testing

 ## Installation